Criminology BA (Hons)

 What you'll study

-The final year of your criminology degree gives you the opportunity to choose from a variety of modules and complete a dissertation that allows you to research a topic of your choice in great detail.
-Shape your study by choosing from topics such as the politics of imprisonment and policing, crimes of the powerful, justice, rights and the state, the concept of the ‘criminological imagination’ and the relationship between crime and place.
+The final year of your criminology degree gives you the opportunity to choose from a variety of modules and you can shape your study by delving into topics such as the politics of imprisonment, crimes of the powerful, understanding justice, rights and the state, and exploring the concept of the ‘criminological imagination’.

 How you'll study